ProteinsWebTeam/taxonomy-visualisation/README.md

 `npm install`

-then run de the example with
+then run the example with

 `npm run start`

+and open the page whose URL is displayed in the console

 ## API